ualib/agda-algebras/README.md

 ## Acknowledgements

-A great source of information and inspiration for the Agda UALib is [Marin Escardo's lecture notes on HoTT/UF in Agda](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html).
+A great source of information and inspiration for the Agda UniversalAlgebra is [Marin Escardo's lecture notes on HoTT/UF in Agda](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html).

 See also Martin's [HoTT/UF github repository](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes) and [Type Topology github repository](https://github.com/martinescardo/TypeTopology).